MartaBia/cloudbnb/README.md

 # CloudBnB

-CloudBnB is an AirBnB clone, developed by a group of six students at Makers Academy as one-week engineering project.
+CloudBnB is an AirBnB clone, developed by six students at Makers Academy as a one-week engineering project.
 The program is developed in Ruby, using Sinatra, and tested with RSpec.
 Active Records was used to set the database.

 ## Set up